Wrap Up

-In this module we have explored what open data is, how to implement it in your research and how it can be used.
+In this module we have explored what open data is, how to make your own data open and how existing open data can be used.
 When research data is made open by applying an open license and depositing it into a data repository, it allows others to easily access, share, and/or re-use the data.
 This leads to:

 Public Service Improvement: Open Data provides citizens with data they can use to engage their governments and improve public services.